Centers of Gravity Calculator

 Intro

 A Center of Gravity analysis focuses on the demand side with its relatively high transport costs and lead time requirements.
-But you can add suppliers (locations and supply quantities) to include supply transport costs in the Center of Gravity analysis.
+But you can add suppliers to include supply transport costs.
 Adding suppliers becomes more relevant in a Center of Gravity analysis if there are a few dominant supply locations (such as a large plant or entry harbour), in which case a warehouse should move towards that location.
+Note that a supplier may pull all warehouses, whereas a customer only pulls one.

 Enter suppliers - at least obligatory fields Supplier_ID, Latitude, Longitude, Supply - in input table Suppliers.

-Supplier transport rate
+Enter supplier transport rate

 Supplier shipments are usually larger than customer shipments, on average.
 This makes supplier transport relatively cheaper.
 The lower transport rate makes suppliers pull Center of Gravity relatively less than customers do.

-Select 1 of the 4 supply options in the same subsection.
-The selected option determines how supply flows are constructed.
+Select 1 out of 4 supply options in section Parameter & constraints - Supply options.
+It determines how supply flows are constructed.

 Non-unique products